 Another interesting addition to the landscape was various types of wells, all round, some made of red brick like this one next to another structure, below, and another type of well, perhaps more recent, made of concrete, shown farther below.

-At 4.15 kilometers into the day, with the town of San Marcial clearly in the distance, instead of heading toward the town, the Camino directs you to turn right, at the waymark shown below.
+At about 4.0 kilometers into the day, with the town of San Marcial clearly in the distance, instead of heading toward the town, the Camino directs you to turn right, at the waymark shown below.
 This direction also heads toward the power line shown in the photos to follow.

 You could stay straight here to head into San Marcial, if you were in dire need of services, depending on your own day's journey.
 They have several bars and a grocery store.
 It wouldn't even be a detour, if after you reached town, you headed north on the ZA-305 which the Camino eventually joins farther ahead.

-After turning right, come to the next intersection, in about 1/2 kilometer, at 4.62 km for the day.
+After turning right, come to the next intersection, in about 700 meters, at 4.7 km for the day.
 The next waymark pillar for the first time had an accompanying pilgrim's staff and gourd.
 This is a unique characteristic of the Vía de la Plata from Villanueva de Campeán to Zamora.
 There are several more to come.

 After the turn we spied our first of many concrete water reservoirs, mentioned above, scattered around the fields.
 Perhaps you can make out the yellow arrow on this one below.

 After passing under the powerline, here is the long barren road ahead shown below, with a visible white pillar in the distance at the next turn.
 You can continue to see San Marcial on your left shoulder.